 - He's telling you what you want to hear, but not what's really going on, i.e. he thinks you're swell, but he's still breaking it off to pursue things with her.

-I'm not answering your question with my answer, I realize that.
+I'm avoiding your question with my answer, I realize that.
 But there really isn't much you can do here, especially since you've only been dating a few short weeks.
 He has every right to date someone else, and I applaud him for telling you outright so that he doesn't lie, cheat, or otherwise do hurtful things.
 But the fact is, he's not your 'perfect guy', and its time to stop hoping or waiting he'll come back, and move on to someone who appreciates you for who you are.